MicrosoftDocs/learn/learn-pr/wwl-azure/business-continuity/includes/3-troubleshoot-recovery-issues.md

 ## Troubleshoot site-to-site recovery

-Azure to Azure site recovery allows you to replicate Azure virtual machines (VMs) from one region to another.
+Azure to Azure Site Recovery allows you to replicate Azure virtual machines (VMs) from one region to another.
 In case of problems, check the following:

 ### High data change rate on the source virtual machine